Blog

 Types of short-term housing for travel nurses in Arizona

 So you have decided you want to try a travel contract in Arizona and have found the hospital or city that is the best fit for you.
 Now you just have to find a place to call home while you are there!
-Depending on your budget, amenities, and location, several travel nurse housing types in Arizona are available.
+Depending on your budget, amenities, and location, several travel nurse housing in Arizona choices are available.

 1. Extended Stay Hotel

-Staying at an extended-stay hotel is ideal for the travel nurse who is traveling alone and only requires a little space.
-Additionally, this option comes fully furnished and includes housekeeping and linen services.
 Depending on the hotel you are staying in, you may also have the option of in-house laundry services, gym facilities, and restaurants!
 Consider the need for a room with a kitchenette if you want a refrigerator and microwave to make some meals in your room or heat your leftover takeout.

 2. Room Rental

 Renting a room in someone’s home is another ideal option for a travel nurse traveling alone.
 These rental options can come furnished or not, and you would typically have access to the common areas in the home, like the kitchen and living space.
 Additionally, you may also have access to in-home laundry rooms.
-This is an excellent travel nurse housing option in Arizona if you do not need much space and do not mind having a roommate.
+This is an excellent travel nurse housing in Arizona option if you do not need much space and do not mind having a roommate.

 3. Apartment or Condo Rental